+Figure 10

-We our best model, we can predict price with a mean absolute percentage error of 17.27%.
+We our best model, we can predict price with a mean absolute percentage error of 17.01%.
 80% of the time we can predict price between 80% and 125% of its value.
-While this is a significant gain over baseline models with a 43.17 MAPE, the model’s general accuracy is limited in precision.
-The table on the left shows percentage errors in price prediction, showing predictions too low with negative percentages, and too high with positive percentages.
+While this is a significant gain over baseline models with a 41.41 MAPE, the model’s general accuracy is limited in precision.
+The table above shows percentage errors in price prediction, showing predictions too low with negative percentages, and too high with positive percentages.